China wants U.S. tariffs rolled back in phase one trade deal - Global Times

 A source familiar with the trade talks also told Reuters that U.S. officials could travel to China after Thursday's Thanksgiving holiday in the United States.

-(Reporting by Se Young Lee and Lusha Zhang; Editing by Christian Schmollinger and Tom Hogue)
+By Se Young Lee and Lusha Zhang